openprivacytech/community/README.md

 ## Connect with Us 🤝
 Our community is open and inclusive, we welcome anyone who shares our passion for privacy technology.
-Whether you're an experienced developer or just starting out, there are plenty of opportunities to get involved and contribute to our mission.
+Whether you're an experienced privacy engineer or just starting out, there are plenty of opportunities to get involved and contribute to our mission.

 To join our community, simply visit https://slack.openprivacytech.org